Committee of Five: Presentation of the draft

 On June 28, 1776, the committee presented this copy to the "Committee of the Whole" Congress, which was commemorated by Trumbull’s famed painting.
 The title of the document was "A Declaration by the Representatives of the United States of America, in General Congress assembled".

-The signing
+Signing

 Although not officially noted, the estimated time was 6:26 p.m.
 (18:26 LMT) for the recording of this historic vote.
 The Congress then heard the report of the Committee of the Whole and declared the sovereign status of the United Colonies the following day, during the afternoon of July 2.
 The Committee of the Whole then turned to the Declaration, and it was given a second reading before adjournment.